Titan triggerfish

 Dusky Parrotfish

 Dusky parrotfish, Scarus niger, common names the swarthy parrotfish, and black parrotfish, is a species of parrotfish.
 It is in the phylum Chordata, class Actinopterygii and family Scaridae.
-The presence of the swarthy parrotfish in large and small reef communities contributes to diversity and therefore the resilience of the ecosystem.
-The reef ecosystem may be dramatically shifted in the absence of the swarthy parrotfish.
+Like other members of its family, it has characteristic 10 dorsal soft rays, 9 dorsal spines, 9 anal soft rays, and 3 anal spines ...

 Lobactis scutaria